Rainbow Brite: Second generation: Up, Up and Away

-Third Generation: Toy Play
+Third generation: Toy Play

-The third Rainbow Brite generation (2003–2005) was also the 20th Anniversary Release.
+The third Rainbow Brite generation (2003–2005) was also the 20th anniversary release.
 The master toy licensee was Toy Play, a defunct subsidiary of The Betesh Group.
 The parent company is still in business.
 Nick Jr. was the television network that advertised the line.
 Hot Topic was the lead merchandiser with a unique Rainbow Brite doll not manufactured by Toy Play and many items of women's clothing, accessories and stationery.

 Without being an exact copy of the originals, this generation returned to the look and feel of the Mattel line.
 Toy Play followed the first generation's character roll out, producing Rainbow Brite, Red Butler, Canary Yellow, and Patty O'Green characters, but no more Color Kids followed.
 Starlite, Puppy Brite and the Sprites were also represented in various merchandise.

 Toy Play was the first (and so far only) merchandiser to produce a Color Castle playset, the Light Up Musical Castle, which included small articulated figurines of Rainbow Brite, Red Butler, Twink and Puppy Brite.
 The playset's box showed pictures of forthcoming product (a Rainbow Brite and Friends Sprites' village playset, an in-scale Starlite with brushable mane, as well as figurine 2-packs to include Rainbow Brite and Twink, Red Butler and Romeo, Patty O'Green and Lucky, Canary Yellow and Spark, and Murky Dismal and Lurky) though these were never produced.
 There was also a wide range of other merchandise, mostly clothing, that was available during Gen 3.

-Fourth Generation: Playmates Toys
+Fourth generation: Playmates Toys

-The fourth Rainbow Brite generation (2009–2010) was the 25th anniversary release and was accompanied by a series of web-episodes produced by Animax Entertainment that were available to stream on www.RainbowBrite.com., which no longer exists.
+The fourth Rainbow Brite generation (2009–2010) was the 25th anniversary release and was accompanied by a series of web-episodes produced by Animax Entertainment that were available to stream on www.RainbowBrite.com, which no longer exists.
 The master toy license belonged to Playmates Toys and their line of Rainbow Brite toys was expected to be in stores in the fall of 2009.
-Production delays saw the line actually debut in stores on December 24 of that year, which of course missed the 2009 holiday shopping season.
+Production delays saw the line actually debut in stores on December 24 of that year, which missed the 2009 holiday shopping season.

-Feeln
+Hallmark+

-A three-part animated miniseries was launched on November 6, 2014 by Video On Demand site Feeln.
+A three-part animated miniseries was launched on November 6, 2014 by video on demand site Hallmark+.
 The reboot showcased updated character designs for the cast, and starred Emily Osment as the voice of Rainbow Brite and Molly Ringwald as the voice of Dark Princess.
-The second episode was shown on November 13, 2014 and the series concluded on November 20, 2014.